 “It is not your day to die,” she said crossly and snapped her fingers once more.

 * * *

 ...Not my day to die she said and I really hope that is the case as Que Qiao agents carry plasma rifles like the ones the Chinese army have that can kill a neomammoth with a single shot.
-My brother had a thing for guns and weapons and in the bright bubble I can see Jormungand at the farm with father's hunting electro-lance and he is really happy as he has met a girl and quit agricultural college and decided on a career with the Que Qiao security forces instead.
+My brother had a thing for guns and weapons and in the bright bubble I can see Jormungand at the farm in Anjayaneya with father’s hunting electrolance and he is really happy as he has met a girl and quit agricultural college and decided on a career with Que Qiao security forces instead.
 Father is really angry as he wants to retire to Moldova and hand the family farm to my brother and I am worried as Jormungand does not have the right temperament to be a good security agent as when he gets angry he gets violent and is the last person to be given a gun.
-I was planning to travel the five systems but now father asks me to take my brother's place and run the farm instead and father is so tired and needs to retire but I hate terraforming and farming and I am a little bit scared of all the weird native wildlife which is so different to what I am used to back in Ayodhya.
+I wanted to travel the five systems but now father asks me to take my brother’s place and run the farm instead and father is so tired and needs to retire but I hate terraforming and farming and I am a bit scared of all the weird native wildlife and it is all so different to what I am used to back in Ayodhya.
 Father tells me I have to take over otherwise his workers will be destitute and he wants the farm to stay in the family earning credits so that he and mother can have a happy retirement and I cannot say no. The bright bubble jumps and I am still at the farm only it is a year later and Jormungand is dead and father and mother have gone back to Earth and I tried so hard to make it work but there was no money as my brother was in debt and mortgaged the farm without telling anyone.
-Que Qiao are confiscating everyone's land in Anjayaneya and I have ended up homeless and without hope just like all the workers.
+Que Qiao is confiscating everyone’s land in Anjayaneya and I have ended up homeless and without hope just like all the workers.
 I am so sorry father for losing everything you worked for and for not being there in Moldova at the end when mother and then you passed away...

 * * *